 This particular course designed to have detailed study of public choice theory and seek to explain the background, basic tenets, its contribution and limitations.
-Whereas, this particular unit mainly attempt to explain the origin and development of the modern public choice theory, visit the early writings, discuss the premise of the theory and an attempt to focus onadvent of public choice theory in the broad discipline of public administration.
+Whereas, this particular unit mainly attempts to explain the origin and development of the modern public choice theory, go through the early writings, discuss the premises of the theory and an attempt to focus on emergence of public choice theory in the broad discipline of public administration.

-1.3 What is Public Choice?
+11.3 What is Public Choice?

-Public Choice is the application of economics to the analysis of non-market decision-making involving public goods, externalities and income distribution.
+Public Choice is the application of economics to the analysis of non-market decisionmaking involving public goods, externalities and income distribution.
 Public choice takes the principles that economists use to analyse people's actions in the marketplace and applies them to people's actions in politics and an administration.
 Public choice as defined by Dennis Mueller is "the economic study of non-market decision making or simply application of economics to political science.
 The subject matter of Public Choice is same as that of political science: the theory of the state, voting rules, voter behaviour, party politics, the bureaucracy and so on.
-The methodology of Public Choice is economics an inherently interdisciplinary field.
-As public choice is often referred to as a school of economics however" (1979.
 The interesting fact of the theory is that it does not try to explain how the economy works.
 Rather, Public choice uses the methods and tools of economics to explore and understand how politics and government works.